kanidm/kanidm/book/src/evaluation_quickstart.md

 # ~/.config/kanidm

 uri = "https://localhost" # The URL of the server
-verify_ca = false #disables #Whether to verify the Certificate Authority details of the server’s TLS certificate
+verify_ca = false # disables TLS certificate verification as your are using a self-signed certificate
 ```

 ## Check you can login